ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers: The ScanBot Benchmark

-As shown in Figure \ref{setup}, the ScanBot system integrates a 6-DOF UR3 collaborative robotic arm with a multi-sensor payload designed for high-precision surface profiling.
-Mounted on the robot's end-effector is a Keyence LJ-X8200 2D/3D laser displacement sensor \cite{keyence_ljx8200}.
-This model operates with a 405 nm blue laser and captures 3200 data points per profile across an 80 mm field of view.
-It achieves sub-millimeter resolution, with 1 µm Z-axis repeatability and 3 µm X-axis precision, enabling accurate surface geometry reconstruction even for reflective or high-contrast materials.

-To complement the profiler with visual and depth information, an Intel RealSense D435i RGB-D camera is rigidly co-mounted next to the laser head.
-Additionally, a GoPro HERO8 Black camera is positioned on a fixed tripod to record third-person views of the scanning workspace.
+As shown in Fig.~\ref{setup}, the ScanBot system combines a 6-DOF UR3 collaborative robotic arm with a multi-sensor payload for high-precision surface profiling.
+The end-effector integrates a Keyence LJ-X8200 laser displacement sensor, controlled by an LJ-X8000A controller.
+An Intel RealSense D435i RGB-D camera is rigidly co-mounted to provide complementary visual and depth data, while a GoPro HERO8 Black records third-person views from a fixed tripod.

-All components are deployed in a controlled environment enclosed by matte black curtains.
-The workspace includes a flat platform for object placement and is designed to reduce ambient light interference, ensuring consistent laser and RGB-D measurements.